 - collection of the annual membership fees and transfer of fees to the Treasurer

-- promoting the Annual Conference and the other Euprio initiatives
+- promoting the Annual Conference and the other EUPRIa initiatives

 - organising meetings of EUPRIO members and other interested parties in that country, where appropriate

-The President is the figurehead of the Association.
-He/she leads, represents it and acts as the spokesperson for it to third parties for all activities.
+The President is the figurehead of the association.
+He/she leads, represents the association and acts as the spokesperson for it to third parties for all activities.
 He/She shall:

-- convene and chair the meetings of the General Assembly, of the Steering Committee and of the Executive Board; arranges the agenda and provides for the enforcement of the decisions
+- convene and chair the meetings of the General Assembly, of the Steering Committee and of the Executive Board; arranges the agenda and enforcm the decisions

 - see that order and running are kept